rocketbot-cl/emailAdvanced/README.md

 Command to send html format email, cc and multiple files

 2. Move email to folder
-Módulos para mover emails de carpeta para servidores de correos IMAP
+This command allows you to move an email to another folder

+3. Get all emails
+This command allows you to get all emails from a folder with the option to filter

-3. Read all data from email
+4. Read all data from email
 Read all data from email

-4. Mark mail as unread
+5. Mark mail as unread
 Mark mail as unread by ID

-5. List email folders
+6. List email folders
 List email folders

-6. Connect Imap
+7. Connect Imap
 User only if native command not working to read emails

-7. Connect SMTP
+8. Connect SMTP
 User only if native command not working connection

-8. Validate emails
+9. Validate emails
 Validate emails

-9. Forward email for ID
-Forward email for ID
+10. Forward email for ID
+This command allows you to forward an email by ID